Spindle checkpoint: New model for SAC deactivation in S. cerevisiae: the mechanical switch

-It is important to note that this model is not applicable to SAC regulation in higher order organisms, including animals.
+This model is not applicable to SAC regulation in higher order organisms, including animals.
 A main facet of the mechanical switch mechanism is that in S. cerevisiae the structure of the kinetochore only allows for attachment of one microtubule.
 Kinetochores in animals, on the other hand, are much more complex meshworks that contain binding sites for a multitude of microtubules.
 Microtubule attachment at all of the kinetochore binding sites is not necessary for deactivation of the SAC and progression to anaphase.
 Therefore, microtubule-attached and microtubule-unattached states coexist in the animal kinetochore while the SAC is inhibited.
 This model does not include a barrier that would prevent Mps1 associated with an attached kinetochore from phosphorylating Spc105 in an adjacent unattached kinetochore.
 Furthermore, the yeast Dam1/DASH complex is not present in animal cells.

 Spindle checkpoint defects and cancer

 When the spindle checkpoint misfunctions, this can lead to chromosome missegregation, aneuploidy and even tumorigenesis.
 Transformation occurs and is accelerated when maintenance of genomic integrity breaks down especially at the gross level of whole chromosomes or large portions of them.
 In fact, aneuploidy is the most common characteristic of human solid tumors and thus the spindle assembly checkpoint might be regarded as a possible target for anti-tumour therapy.
 This is a much underappreciated fact since mutations in specific genes known as oncogenes or tumor suppressor are primarily thought to be behind genetic instability and tumorigenesis.
 Usually the various checkpoints in the cell cycle take care of genomic integrity via highly conserved redundant mechanisms that are important for maintaining cellular homeostasis and preventing tumorigenesis.
 Several spindle assembly checkpoint proteins act both as positive and negative regulators to ensure the proper chromosome segregation in each cell cycle preventing chromosome instability (CIN) also known as genome instability.
 Genomic integrity is now appreciated at several levels where some tumors display instability manifested as base substitutions, insertions, and deletions, while the majority displays gains or losses of whole chromosomes.

 Due to the fact that alterations in mitotic regulatory proteins can lead to aneuploidy and this is a frequent event in cancer, it was initially thought that these genes could be mutated in cancerous tissues.